Venomous Caterpillars Pose Threat As They Inch Their Way To North Texas This Summer

 Public Health Education Manager at Parkland Christina Thomas said from creepy crawlers to slithery snakes, they handle it all.

 “The two past years combined we’ve received over 1,500 calls just related to bites and stings,” Thomas said.
-“We do get calls about the brown recluse and spiders in general.”
+“We do get calls about the Brown recluse and spiders in general.”

 But because some of these venomous creatures look similar to common house spiders, Thomas said it could lead to a dangerous misidentification.

-“[The] brown recluse is venomous, actually causes an infection to the tissue,” she said.
+“[The] Brown recluse is venomous, actually causes an infection to the tissue,” she said.

-There are also four venomous snakes she said North Texas should look out for: copper heads, cotton mouths, rattle snakes and coral snakes.
+There are also four venomous snakes she said North Texas should look out for: Copperheads, Cottonmouths, Rattlesnakes and Coral snakes.

 Thomas shared that if these snakes do bite, one should not use a tourniquet, try to suck the venom out or cut the bite site.
 She advises to just keep it “nice, clean and dry,” but says the best way to avoid bites is to avoid snakes altogether.